 The Office of Immigrant Affairs (OIA) was established in 2015 to help build a welcoming City for the nearly 40% of our City residents who were born in another country.
 Many more San José residents have immigrant relatives and family members, with approximately 60 percent of children having at least one immigrant parent.
 More than half of the immigrants in the San José metro area are naturalized citizens, while 21% are undocumented residents.
 Data show that some of our immigrant communities and immigrant neighborhoods have been hit the hardest by the pandemic.
-According to the Santa Clara County COVID-19 dashboard, the Latinx community makes up more than 50% of COVID-19 cases, even though they make up only 25% of the population.
+According to the Santa Clara County COVID-19 dashboard, the important part of our city and the City of San José is committed to creating policies and programs to facilitate immigrant connection, engagement, and community recovery in all aspects of living, working, and playing in San José.